PRCWebDev/learning-javascript/README.md

 from multiple resources

+## 📈 26 - 27 March 2022

+1. Learned about How JavaScript Works Behind The Scenes - part 1 ✅

+- Source: [The Complete JavaScript Course 2022: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) created by Jonas Schmedtmann.
+All credit goes to him 🙏

+- I learned about:
+  - [x] A High-Level Overview of JavaScript
+  - [x] The JavaScript Engine and Runtime
+  - [x] Execution Contexts and The Call Stack
+  - [x] Scope and The Scope Chain
+  - [x] Scoping in Practice

+2. Practiced what I learned

 ## 📈 02 - 16 March 2022

 1. Learned about JavaScript in the Browser: DOM and Events Fundamentals (~ 4h of video content) ✅